fleetdm/fleet/handbook/business-operations/README.md

 ### Check finances for quirks
 Every quarter, we check Quickbooks Online (QBO) for discrepancies and follow up on quirks.
 - Check to make sure [bookkeeping quirks](https://docs.google.com/spreadsheets/d/1nuUPMZb1z_lrbaQEcgjnxppnYv_GWOTTo4FMqLOlsWg/edit?usp=sharing) are all accounted for and resolved or in progress toward resolution.
-- Check balance sheet and profit and loss statements (P&Ls) in QBO against the [monthly workbooks](https://drive.google.com/drive/folders/1ben-xJgL5MlMJhIl2OeQpDjbk-pF6eJM) in Google Drive.
+- Check balance sheet and profit and loss statements (P&Ls) in QBO against the latest [monthly workbooks](https://drive.google.com/drive/folders/1ben-xJgL5MlMJhIl2OeQpDjbk-pF6eJM) in Google Drive.
+- Reach out to Pilot with any differences or quirks, and ask them to resolve/provide clarity.
+This often will need to happen over a call to review sycnhronously.
+- Once quirks are resolved, note the day it was resolved in the spreadsheet.

 ### Report quarterly numbers in Chronograph
 Follow these steps to perform quarterly reporting for Fleet's investors: